rishirdua/facebook-birthday-response/Readme.md

 Credits
 -------
-Idea inspired from a post on quora: http://www.quora.com/What-are-the-best-Python-scripts-youve-ever-written The code in that post uses FQL which deprecated after v2.1.
-I have simply writen the code using Facebook Graph API.
+Idea inspired from a post on quora: http://www.quora.com/What-are-the-best-Python-scripts-youve-ever-written The code in that post uses FQL which is deprecated after v2.1.
+This implementation uses Facebook Graph API.